Providers Professional Learning

 • Falls within the scope of the P–12 public school curriculum.

-Approval is based on course design and alignment—not the provider name alone.
+Approval is based on course design and alignment, not the provider name alone.

-Logging into the Secure Portal for the first time: The OPI Professional Development Unit Provider System is housed within our Secure Portal.
+The OPI Professional Development Unit Provider System is housed within the Secure Portal.
 The link to the Provider System via the Secure Portal is located on the OPI Providers Professional Learning webpage.
-In order to access this portal for the first time, you will need to “reset your password.”
-There are step-by-step instructions as to how to do this located underneath the sign-in boxes under “How to Reset Your Password and Other Frequently Asked Questions.”

 Log in to the Professional Development Unit Provider System

-User Tutorials
+User tutorials

 Professional Development Unit Provider System User Manual (opens in a new window)

-Username and Password Tips
+Username and password tips

 • Reset a forgotten password